Psychotria loniceroides Sieber ex DC.

 Bloom Time: December to March

-Psychotria loniceroides is a shrub or a small tree that grows up to 16.4 feet (5 m) tall with a stem up to 4 inches (10 cm) in diameter.
-The trunk is crooked with various bumps, the base of the trunk is not buttressed.
+Psychotria loniceroides is a shrub or a small tree that grows up to 16.4 feet (5 m) tall.
+The trunk is crooked with various bumps.
 Leaves are opposite, egg-shaped, softly hairy, mid to light green above, paler green below, up to 4 inches (10 cm) long, and up to 2 inches (5 cm) wide.
-Clusters of white flowers form on a loose branching head appear from December to March.
+Clusters of white flowers appear on a loose branching head from December to March.
 Fruits mature from February to September, being a yellow or creamy drupe.

 USDA Hardiness Zone 10a to 13b: from 30 °F (−1.1 °C) to 70 °F (21.1 °C).